 Debasement refers to the process of reducing the value of a currency, typically through increasing the supply of money.
 This can be done by physically altering coins, such as reducing the amount of precious metal in them, or by increasing the money supply through methods like printing more banknotes or quantitative easing.
 Debasement often leads to inflation, where the purchasing power of money declines, resulting in higher prices for goods and services.

 M0, also known as Base Money or Narrow Money, refers to the total amount of physical currency in circulation within an economy, such as coins and paper money.
 It also includes reserves that commercial banks hold in their accounts with the central bank.
 M0 is considered the most liquid form of money, as it can be easily used for transactions.
-Central banks can control the supply of M0 through monetary policy, influencing inflation, interest rates, and the broader economy.

 **CPI**, on the other hand, incorporates a basket of goods to reflect price changes over time.
 While more reflective of consumer experiences, CPI can be influenced by how the basket is constructed and adjusted, potentially masking the true extent of debasement.
-By comparing **M0** and **CPI**, we aim to provide a clearer picture of currency devaluation and its impact on stock valuations.
+By comparing **M2** and **CPI**, we aim to provide a clearer picture of currency devaluation and its impact on stock valuations.

 This website's goal is to create a tool that helps you evaluate stocks, earnings, and dividends as if the currency's value remained constant over time.
-By adjusting not only the stock price but also earnings and dividends by CPI and M0, we strip away monetary distortions, giving you a more objective view of a stock's true performance.
+By adjusting not only the stock price but also earnings and dividends by CPI and M2, we strip away monetary distortions, giving you a more objective view of a stock's true performance.

 There is also value in considering a system where the monetary base remains stable and transparent, free from external manipulation.
 Such a framework could foster a fairer, more predictable economic environment, allowing future generations to build and preserve wealth without the hidden costs of inflation or other distortions.